WAJI: History

-WAJI was known as WPTH throughout the 1960s and 1970s as a sister station to WPTA television, and in the summer of 1974 branded themselves as "Rock 95", using TM Productions' "Stereo Rock" Top 40 reel to reel automation package.
-The station went live in 1979, and changed calls in 1981 to WFWQ (95Q), continuing to do battle with 97.3 WMEE for the Top 40 audience in Fort Wayne.
-The station mellowed to Adult Contemporary, eventually changing to its current WAJI calls and imaging in 1985.
+WAJI was known as WPTH throughout the 1960s and 1970s as a sister station to WPTA television, and in the summer of 1974, the station branded themselves as "Rock 95", using TM Productions' "Stereo Rock" Top 40 reel to reel automation package.
+The station went live in 1979, and changed calls in 1981 to WFWQ (95Q), continuing to do battle with 97.3 WMEE for the Top 40/CHR audience in Fort Wayne.
+The station ended up mellowed to adult contemporary, eventually changing to its current WAJI calls and imaging in 1985.
 "Majic 95" soon once again became one of Fort Wayne's top-rated stations, reaching #1 in the market several times during the late 1980s.
+Throughout the decade, the station originally had an effective radiated power of 44,000 watts.

 On March 20, 2014, WAJI changed names to "BEST FM 95.1".
 The station lineup consisted of "The BEST-FM Morning Show" with Sid Kelly, Angie Nash and James Raggi.
 Mandi Michaels, program director Dan Kennedy and Dave B. Goode (who also served as the station's promotions director).
 Angie Nash spent the previous ten years of her career at cross-town WJFX before joining the morning show.
 Afternoons were handled by Dan Kennedy who also serves as the stations' director of programming.
 Kennedy was VP/Programming for Grenax Broadcasting in Arizona prior to his arrival in Fort Wayne in 2012.
 Dave B. Goode hosts weeknights after spending several years at stations such as crosstown WBTU and WNHT.
 Dave also serves as the station's Promotions Director.
 After changing formats, BEST-FM brought in several new staff members.
-On June 23, 2014, it was announced that James Raggi would join Angie Nash for mornings after spending three years as an intern/producer in Boston on Kiss 108.
+On June 23, 2014, it was announced that James Raggi would join Angie Nash for mornings after spending three years as an intern/producer in Boston's WXKS-FM.

-In September 2014 Mandi Michaels joined the staff as the new mid-day personality.

-On October 24, 2014, Best FM announced the hiring of Sid Kelly.
+In September 2014, Mandi Michaels joined the staff as the new mid-day personality.
+The following month on October 24, 2014, Best FM announced the hiring of Sid Kelly.
 Sid was brought in to be the new host of the morning show, joining Angie and James.
 Sid Kelly came to WAJI after spending 3 1/2 years at WVKS in Toledo.

-In July 2015 program director/afternoon personality Dan Kennedy announced he was leaving the station after four years to take a job outside of radio.
-In September 2015 Captain Chris (Didier) program director of sister station WLDE was named program sirector for WAJI and Operations Manager for the all three Fort Wayne Sarkes Tarzian radio stations.
+In July 2015, program director/afternoon personality Dan Kennedy announced he was leaving the station after four years to take a job outside of radio.
+In September 2015 Captain Chris (Didier) program director of sister station WLDE was named program director for WAJI and operations manager for all three Fort Wayne Sarkes Tarzian radio stations.
 On September 4, 2015, 95.1 rebranded back to "Majic 95.1".
 The relaunch followed the departures of morning host Sid Kelly, producer James Raggi, and midday host Mandi Michaels.

 On September 8, 2022, WAJI moved its CHR format and "The Twenty FM" branding from its HD2 subchannel to its HD3 subchannel.